-This Prospectus sets forth or incorporates by reference forward-looking statements within the meaning of Section 27A of the Securities Act.
-Discussions containing such forward-looking statements may be found in the material set forth or referred to under "Summary--American Tower Systems", "Business of American Tower Systems", "Industry Overview" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of American Tower Systems", as well as within the Prospectus generally.
-In addition, when used in this Prospectus, the words "believes," "anticipates," "expects," and similar expressions are intended to identify forward-looking statements.
+This Information Statement/Prospectus sets forth or incorporates by reference forward-looking statements within the meaning of Section 27A of the Securities Act.
+Discussions containing such forward-looking statements may be found in the material set forth or referred to under "Summary--American Tower Systems", "Business of American Tower Systems", "Industry Overview" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of American Tower Systems", as well as within the Information Statement/Prospectus generally and in certain of the documents incorporated by reference, including the ARS 10-K and the ARS September 1997 10-Q. In addition, when used in this Information Statement/Prospectus, the words "believes," "anticipates," "expects," and similar expressions are intended to identify forward-looking statements.
 Such statements are subject to a number of risks and uncertainties.
-ATS wishes to caution readers that certain important factors may have affected and could in the future affect ATS' actual results and could cause ATS' actual results to differ materially from those expressed in any forward-looking statement made by or on behalf of ATS.
-These important factors include, among others, the risk factors set forth herein under "Risk Factors-Risk Factors Relating to American Tower Systems".
+ATS wishes to caution readers that certain important factors may have affected and could in the future affect ATS' results and could cause ATS' actual results to differ materially from those expressed in any forward-looking statement made by or on behalf of ATS.
+These important factors include, among others, the risk factors set forth herein under "Risk Factors--Risk Factors Relating to American Tower Systems".